amgadmagdy344/aws-vpc-web-application-architecture/README.md

 This diagram extends the initial design by adding compute resources and IAM-based access control for users and applications.

+🔹 Domain & DNS Management

+The application domain will be registered and managed using Amazon Route 53.

+Route 53 will provide:
+- Domain registration
+- DNS resolution
+- Health checks
+- High availability DNS routing

+The domain will resolve to the CloudFront distribution which delivers the application globally.

+Example:

+www.projectapp.com
+      ↓
+Route53 Hosted Zone
+      ↓
+CloudFront Distribution
+      ↓
+Application Load Balancer

 ![Extended Architecture with IAM & EC2](diagrams/draw-v2.png)

 > Both diagrams are intentionally preserved to demonstrate the architectural